Find high quality parts at an affordable price HERE!

 Solution:

-This needs to be addressed because an airbag fault often results in the safety system not working correctly in the case of a collision.
-There are a lot of reasons for the airbag warning light to be on, so you’ll have to do some testing.
-The first step is to check the passenger seat occupancy sensor because faulty ones are common and can be causing the airbag light issue.
-If it’s faulty, then you can order a replacement from us.
-If the sensor is fine, then you may have a faulty airbag or software issues that will need a specialist to solve.
+This needs to be addressed because an airbag fault often causes the safety system to malfunction during a collision.
+There are many reasons for the airbag warning light to appear, so some testing will be necessary.
+Start by inspecting the passenger seat occupancy sensor, as faulty sensors are common and may be causing the airbag light problem.
+If it is faulty, you can order a replacement from us.
+If the sensor is fine, then you might have a faulty airbag or software issues that require a specialist to fix.

 Difficulty level